-This week several of my readers have contacted me asking whether I could write a blog post on the subject of what adjudicators or jury members are looking for in a competition performance (I’m always pleased to hear from anyone with blog post ideas).
+This week, several readers have contacted me asking whether I could write a blog post on the subject of what adjudicators or jury members are looking for in a competition performance.
 It’s wonderful that so many of you are preparing for amateur piano competitions all around the world.
 The main concern or question seemed to be ‘is the visual aspect of performance important and do adjudicators take note of how a performer looks whilst playing?’
 This happens to be quite a topical question at the moment, as it has been the subject of much scrutiny in the newspapers here in the UK this week.

 When judging any competition, it’s impossible to ignore an artist’s appearance completely.
 To do this, we would need to erect a screen and not see the musician at all, in order to only listen to the sound produced.
 This may be an effective option and many orchestral auditions are conducted in this fashion.
 Certainly it’s a more impartial way of listening to classical artists, but are we not missing the point by doing this?
 It is definitely easier to focus on the sound produced without looking at musicians, but isn’t the whole purpose of a performance just that?
 The sound and the visual?
 Otherwise why not listen to a recording as opposed to attending a live concert?

 It may, on the face of it, appear to be advantageous only to more attractive performers, but a proportion (albeit small) of a performer’s ability to convey a piece of music successfully does, in fact, come from the whole package; watching every arm, hand or finger movement and enjoying the spectacle or mystic some performer’s definitely create whilst on stage.
-This shouldn’t be confused however, with their sexual allure (it all seems to boil down to this doesn’t it?
-After all, sex sells).
+This shouldn’t be confused however, with their sexual allure.
 Many fantastic musicians bring a theatrical quality to their performances which would certainly be lost if we only ‘heard’ them and this particular characteristic is significant in a live concert.
 It contributes to the atmosphere of a recital.
 Of course, many will disagree here and will wager that the ‘sound’ is the most crucial factor, but whether we enjoy the ‘theatrics’ of a performance or not, this argument has virtually nothing to do with an artist being attractive which is a different type of ‘adulation’ completely, and one which sadly appears to be more and more commonplace in the world of classical music.

 Many adjudicators and jury members probably do take note of the visual aspect of a competitor’s performance.
 They would be inhuman if they didn’t do this.
 I can only speak for myself, but, when adjudicating, I’m usually quite pre-occupied with writing reports so spend little time actually looking at competitors; I prefer to listen as I write.